cinnData/MLearning/Examples/[MLE-01] Example - Modeling the strength of concrete.md

 In [7]: X = df.iloc[:, :-1]
 ```

-The same can be obtained as `X = df.drop(columns='strength')`.
+The same could be obtained as `X = df.drop(columns='strength')`.

 ## Q3.
 Linear regression model

-To obtain a **linear regression model** for this example, we use the scikit-learn class `LinearRegression`, from the subpackage `linear_model`.
+To obtain a **linear regression model** for this example, we use the estimator class `LinearRegression()`, from the subpackage `sklearn.linear_model`.
 First, we import this class:

 ```
 In [8]: from sklearn.linear_model import LinearRegression
 ```

-We create an instance of this estimator with:
+We create an instance of this class with:

 ```
 In [9]: reg = LinearRegression()